samuelgozlan/amplitude-dev-center/docs/data/destinations/azure-blob-storage.md

 2. **Create an Azure Service Principal**:

-    Create a service principal in Azure for Amplitude to use when accessing your Blob Storage.
-Take note of the `tenantId`, `clientId`, and `clientSecret`, as these will be needed for setting up the connection in Amplitude.
-Follow this guide for creating a service principal:
+    Create a service principal in Azure for Amplitude to use to access your Blob Storage.
+Copy the `tenantId`, `clientId`, and `clientSecret`, Amplitude requires these details to set up the connection with Azure.
+Follow this guide to create a service principal:

     - [Create a service principal in Azure](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal)